SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 * **Minimum**:

-If selected, enter a number in the field on the right.
-When you create the asset, the asset property value cannot be lower or less than the **Minimum** provided.
+If selected, enter a number in the field **Minimum** on the right.
+When you create the asset, the asset property value cannot be lower or less than provided in the field.

 {{< c8y-admon-info>}}